grero/monkeyanalysis/README.md

 		%	H			:		Total entropy for each time bin
 		%	Hc			:		Conditional entropy for each time bin
 		%	bins		:		bins used to compute the spike counts
+		%	bias		:		the Panzeri-Treves bias correction factor for the information
 		%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 To plot information encoded about target, use the following function